JustWhit3/ptc-print/CONTRIBUTING.md

 ## Introduction

 Thank you very much for being here!
 First of all, I want to let you know that contributions are more than welcome and really appreciated.

-In case you want to contribute, even with a small bug fix, you will be featured into the credits list.
+In case you want to contribute, even with a small bug fix, you will be featured into the [credits list].

 ## How to contribute